Maha Singh Rao

-Maha Singh Rao (born 1 July 1958) is a wrestler and wrestling coach from Chirawa, Rajasthan in India.
-In 2006, he was awarded the Dronacharya Award, the highest award of the land in the field of coaching of sports and athletics, He born in Jaat family of Ghadana Khurd Village in District Jhunjhunu of Rajsthan. by the government of India.
+Maha Singh Rao (born 1 July 1958) is an Indian wrestler and wrestling coach from Chirawa, Rajasthan.
+In 2006, he was awarded the Dronacharya Award, the highest award in India for athletic coaching.

 Early life

-He was the fourth son out of a family of 6 children born to Bhana Ram Yadav and Mohri devi in a small village Ghardana Khurd in Jhunjhunu Rajasthan.
-After attaining his primary education in the same village he proceeded on to high school in Khetri and then graduated in Mathematics from Chirawa college, Chirawa in Jhunjhunu in 1980.
-His marriage was solemnised to Mrs Santosh on 15 June 1983.
+Rao was born on 1 July 1958 in the small village of Ghardana Khurd, within the city of Jhunjhunu, Rajasthan, to Bhana Ram Rao and Mohri Devi.
+He was one of their six children, the family living in Ghardana Khurd.
+After attending primary school in the village, he went to high school in Khetri.
+He then attended Chirawa College in the town of Chirawa within Jhunjhunu, which he graduated from in 1980 with a mathematics degree.
+He married a "Mrs. Santosh'" on 15 June 1983.

-Maha Singh Rao receiving the Dronacharya Award from the president of India Dr APJ Abdul Kalam.

 Career

-After finishing his studies he joined the Sports Authority of India as a Wrestling Coach.
-He started training disciples in both freestyle wrestling and Indian style also known as pehlwani.
-His initial posting was in Guru Hanuman Akhara in New Delhi which was at that time being managed by Guru Hanuman, a legendary figure in the Indian style of wrestling.
-Maha Singh started training the budding pehlwans under the able guidance of Guru Hanuman.
-He was briefly transferred to Sri Ganganagar, Rajasthan but soon was sent back to Delhi where he is currently training wrestlers in the Guru Hanuman Akhara in New Delhi.
-After the demise of Guru Hanuman in May 1999 the whole responsibility of managing and training the young wrestlers came down on Maha singh.
+After finishing his studies, Rao joined the Sports Authority of India as a wrestling coach.
+He started training disciples in both freestyle wrestling, and an Indian style known as pehlwani.
+His initial posting was at the Guru Hanuman Akhara in New Delhi, at the time managed by Guru Hanuman, a legendary figure in Indian wrestling.
+Rao started training the budding pehlwans under Hanuman's guidance.
+Rao was briefly transferred to the city of Sri Ganganagar in Rajasthan, but was soon sent back to New Delhi, where he currently coaches at the Guru Hanuman Akhara.
+After Hanuman died in May 1999, Rao assumed his role.